laravel/docs/pint.md

 ./vendor/bin/pint -v
 ```

-If you would like Pint to simply inspect your code for style errors without actually changing the files, you may use the `--test` option:
+If you would like Pint to simply inspect your code for style errors without actually changing the files, you may use the `--test` option.
+Pint will return a non-zero exit code if any code style errors are found:

 ```shell
 ./vendor/bin/pint --test